October 19, 2012

 Stir yeast and milk mixture well and add to the flour mixture, beating with dough beater until dough forms a ball and all the dough is loosened from the sides of the bowl.

-Turn dough out onto a lightly floured surface, roll into an 1/4" high, and approximately a 15-inch by 24-inch rectangle.
+Turn dough out onto a lightly floured surface, roll into a 1/4" high, and approximately a 15-inch by 24-inch rectangle.
 Brush with 1/2 cup melted butter all the way to the edges.

-Mix cinnamon and sugar together and sprinkle mixture on top of the butter dough.
-Sprinkle grated apples over cinnamon sugar mixture evenly to the edge.
-Sprinkle pecans evenly over the grated apples.
+Mix cinnamon and sugar together; set aside.
+Sprinkle grated apples over butter layer then sprinkle with cinnamon sugar mixture.
+Sprinkle pecans evenly over the cinnamon sugar.
 Starting at long side, tightly roll up, pinching seam to seal.

 Cut into 24 slices; place with cut side down in a greased 15-in. x 10-in. sheet pan.
 Cover and let rise, about 30 minutes.

-Bake for 20-25 minutes or until lightly golden brown.
+Bake for 20-25 minutes or until lightly golden brown, making sure the center of the cinnamon rolls is done.
 Cool 10-15 minutes in pan on a wire rack.
 Combine the icing ingredients and lavishly drizzle over warm rolls.

-In a medium bowl, mix together butter, brown sugar, powdered sugar, pumpkin pie spice, vanilla, and half and half until smooth and creamy.
-Lavishly drizzled over cinnamon rolls.
+In a medium bowl, mix together butter, brown sugar, powdered sugar, pumpkin pie spice, vanilla, and the half and half until smooth and creamy.
+Lavishly drizzle over cinnamon rolls.

 Note: If you grate the apples before you make the dough, be sure and pat them dry with a paper towel.
 You can also put them in a strainer.
 This eliminates extra moisture when baking.